How to Change Indoor Humidity Levels

 For a hands-off approach to managing your indoor humidity level, rely on a thermostat designed with sensors that monitor it for you.
 The Trane ComfortLink® II XL1050 has a thermostat humidity setting and constantly optimizes the temperature and humidity in your house by adjusting compressor and fan speeds as needed.

 In order to improve the low humidity levels in your home, try simple practices like using radiant heating devices in the winter, steaming clothes rather than ironing, and adding a humidifier to your heating and cooling system.

 For high humidity levels, be sure to use the bathroom and kitchen fans to eliminate moist air from the space.
 It's also important to regularly change your HVAC and home air filters, cover pots and pans while cooking on the stovetop, and temporarily place houseplants outside or secluded in one space.
 You may also consider a whole home dehumidifier for improved indoor humidity year-round.

-When you select a Trane Comfort Specialist® to install or replace your HVAC system, you get more than the high-quality heating and cooling system that’s become synonymous with the Trane brand.
+When a Trane Comfort Specialist® installs or replaces your HVAC system, you get more than the high-quality heating and cooling system that’s become synonymous with the Trane brand.
 Our highly trained professionals know what size of unit is best for your home.

 If your HVAC system is too small, it continuously runs, increasing your energy bill and never reaching a comfortable temperature or regulated humidity level.
 When an HVAC unit is too large for a home, the system doesn’t run long enough to properly dehumidify the air, leaving your home with high levels of moisture that will feel uncomfortable.If the humidity level in your home is constantly fluctuating, contact a Trane dealer to identify the root of the problem and offer an energy-efficient solution that fits within your budget.